-- A. The city has a total area of 31.3 square miles (81.1 km), of which, 30.5 square miles (78.9 km) of it is land and 0.9 square miles (2.2 km) of it (2.74%) is water.
+- A. The city has a total area of 31.3 square miles (81.1 km2), of which, 30.5 square miles (78.9 km2) of it is land and 0.9 square miles (2.2 km2) of it (2.74%) is water.
 Walled Lake, which lies mainly within Novi, is the largest lake in the city.
 It also serves as the headwaters of the Middle Branch of the Rouge River.
 Shawood Lake lies just southwest of Walled Lake.
 Several smaller lakes within the city were created by gravel pit mining or as storm water retention areas.
 Most of the city lies within the Rouge River watershed.
 Some areas on the north and west side of the City are part of the Huron River watershed.
-The city is situated with easy access to several major freeways including I-96, I-696, I-275 and M-5. - B. The City of Novi has one major hospital, many senior centers, assisted living facilities and nursing homes.
+The city is situated with easy access to several major freeways including 1-96, 1-696, 1-275 and M-5. - B. The City of Novi has one major hospital, many senior centers, assisted living facilities and nursing homes.
 The City continues to work with these facilities to ensure that special needs populations are included in the planning process. - C. The community is subject to a variety of natural hazards.
 According to the county Hazard Vulnerability Analysis, the most likely and damaging of these include, but are not limited to: fires, flooding, storms, and tornadoes. - D. Additionally, certain manmade hazards may impact public safety in the community.
-These include, but are not limited to: civil unrest, terrorism, and hazardous materials accidents - E. Adjacent municipalities and other governments will render assistance in accordance with the provisions of intergovernmental and mutual aid support agreements in place at the time of the emergency. - F. When municipal resources are exhausted, the Oakland Emergency Management Agency will coordinate assistance and help satisfy unmet needs.
+These include, but are not limited to: civil unrest, terrorism, and hazardous materials accidents - E. Adjacent municipalities and other governments will render assistance in accordance with the provisions of intergovernmental and mutual aid support agreements in place at the time of the emergency. - F. When municipal resources are exhausted, the Oakland County Homeland Security Division will coordinate assistance and help satisfy unmet needs.
 Similarly, if the county requires additional assistance, it will call on mutual aid from adjacent counties or from the State of Michigan through the Michigan Emergency Management Assistance Compact (MEMAC).
-Ultimately, the State can ask other states through the Emergency Management Assistance Compact (EMAC) or the federal government for assistance in dealing with a major disaster or emergency.

-- G. The City of Novi Mayor or designee declares a local state of emergency and notifies the municipal Emergency Management Coordinator (EMC) and Oakland County Emergency Management Coordinator (EMC) of this decision. - H. Mass care shelters will be selected with ADA compliant features such as accessible entrances, toilet facilities, showers, and alternative communication devices. - I. The City of Novi is supported by private and volunteer organizations having the capabilities to provide manpower, equipment, and supplies to assist in the care of special needs individuals in the event of an emergency or disaster. - J. Courts located with the City of Novi boundaries are Oakland County courts and are under the direction and control of the County.
+- G. Ultimately, the State can ask other states through the Emergency Management Assistance Compact (EMAC) or the federal government for assistance in dealing with a major disaster or emergency. - H. The City of Novi Mayor or designee declares a local state of emergency and notifies the municipal Emergency Management Coordinator (EMC) and Oakland County Emergency Management Coordinator (EMC), in writing within 72 hours of the incident onset, of this decision. - I. Mass care shelters will be selected with ADA compliant features such as accessible entrances, toilet facilities, showers, and alternative communication devices. - J. The City of Novi is supported by private and volunteer organizations having the capabilities to provide manpower, equipment, and supplies to assist in the care of special needs individuals in the event of an emergency or disaster. - K. Courts located with the City of Novi boundaries are Oakland County courts and are under the direction and control of the County.
 All emergency planning falls under the jurisdiction of Oakland County and Oakland County Sheriff's Office.
-In the event of an emergency the City of Novi would provide any mutual aid assistance requested by the County.
+In the event of an emergency the City of Novi would respond and provide any mutual aid assistance requested by the County.